 ・Water Familiar Talisman x4 |

-Jakotsu-baba provides the Water Familiar Talisman, which summons floating orbs that deal Water Damage to nearby enemies.
-This builds up the Saturated status, increasing the damage enemies take.
+Jakotsu-baba’s Water Familiar Talisman summons water orbs that deal Water Damage to nearby enemies, inflicting Saturated status and increasing the damage they take.

-You can equip up to four Water Familiar Talismans at a time, and they are replenished when resting at a Shrine.
+You can carry four Water Familiar Talismans at a time.
+They are replenished when resting at a Shrine.

 Cestus excels at rapid attacks and flexible combo chains.
 Focus on chaining short sequences to keep pressure on enemies without overextending, as longer combos can leave you vulnerable.

 Combining Martial Arts moves consumes a lot of Ki, making proper management essential.
-Use Ki Pulse frequently, and take skills like Running Water and Rising Gale to recover Ki while dodging or chaining combos.
-Unbowed also helps by reducing Ki consumption on connected attacks, letting you sustain offense longer.
+Use Ki Pulse frequently, and take skills like Running Water to recover Ki while dodging.
+Incorporate Martial Arts such as Rising Gale and Unbowed, which reduce Ki consumption on connected attacks and allow you to sustain offensive pressure while chaining combos.

 Prestige Points can be used to obtain permanent bonuses (known as Prestige) to enhance a variety of stats from 9 different categories.
 For this Cestus build, we suggest using your points on some of the following Prestige: